Mikel Arteta says Arsenal’s charge towards the Premier League title is being fuelled by his players’ “unity and togetherness”.

 Arteta’s side sit eight points clear of second-placed Manchester City with 10 games to play.

 The Gunners, who host Leeds on Saturday, have a golden opportunity to win the club’s first English title since Arsene Wenger’s ‘Invincibles’ in 2004.

 After losing 3-1 against City to briefly surrender first place, Arsenal have reeled off six successive league victories to regain control of the title race.

-It has been a remarkable season for Arsenal, who began the campaign written off as also-rans after they allowed north London rivals Tottenham to pip them to a top four finish last term.
+It has been a remarkable season for Arsenal, who began the campaign written off after they allowed north London rivals Tottenham to pip them to a top-four finish last term.

 Arsenal boss Arteta believes the secret to his team’s unexpected success is the strong bond among the squad.